KhronosGroup/glTF/specification/2.0/README.md

 ### Metal BRDF and Dielectric BRDF

-Applying the functions we arrive at the metal BRDF and dielectric BRDF:
+Now that we have an implementation for all the functions used in the glTF metallic-roughness material model, we are able to connect the functions according to the graph shown in section ["Complete Model"](#complete-model).
+By substituting the mixing functions (`fresnel_mix`, `conductor_fresnel`) for the implementation, we arrive at the following BRDFs for the metal and the dielectric component:

 ```
 metal_brdf = specular_brdf(roughness^2) * (baseColor.rgb + (1 - baseColor.rgb)) * (1 - abs(VdotH))^5)
 dielectric_brdf = mix(diffuse_brdf(baseColor.rgb), specular_brdf(roughness^2), 0.04 + (1 - 0.04) * (1 - abs(VdotH))^5)
 ```

+Note that the dielectric index of refraction `ior = 1.5` is now `f0 = 0.04`.

-These are mixed according to the metalness:
+Metal and dielectric are mixed according to the metalness:

 ```
 material = mix(dielectric_brdf, metal_brdf, metallic)